 You should now be fully prepared for the AWS DevOps Engineer Professional exam!

 After you have gone through my guide, you should be able to answer all of the AWS DevOps Engineer Professional exam questions with ease and confidence.
-If you still want to practice a little bit more then I can recommend you to take a couple of practice tests before taking the real exam.
+If you still want to practice a little bit more then I can recommend you take a couple of practice tests before taking the real exam.

 Let me know if this guide helped you pass the exam!